mileweb/docs-content-cdn/en/docs/edge-logic/declarative-imperative.md

 | 3 | CONFIG_0+CONFIG_2+CONFIG_3 |
 | 4 | CONFIG_0+CONFIG_2+CONFIG_4 |

-When a client request comes in, nginx first tries to determine a context for request, then apply the corresponding flat configuration to the remaining processing workflow, just like what the waiter does.
+When a client request comes in, nginx first tries to determine a context for request, then apply the corresponding flat configuration to the remaining processing workflow, just like how the waiter converts your conditional order to a flat order.
 If the request matches multiple sibling contexts, the following rules ensure only one is selected:

 1. Among all the matching `if` blocks, the last one is picked.
 Nginx does not merge configurations dynamically so the declarative directives in the other `if` blocks are ignored;
 2. Among all the matching `location` blocks, one is picked based on this [precedence](http://nginx.org/en/docs/http/ngx_http_core_module.html#location);
 3. `location` blocks have higher precedence than the "if" blocks.

 Rule #1 above is probably the most confusing nginx behavior to new users since it is different from most other programming languages.
 We have some suggestions [on this page](multiple-origins) regarding how to deal with it.

 ### Timing of the declarative directives